core-wg/resource-directory/draft-ietf-core-resource-directory.md

 		</t>

 		<t>
-		Discovery is performed by sending either a multicast or unicast GET request to /.well-known/core and including a Resource Type (rt) parameter <xref target="I-D.ietf-core-link-format"/> with the value "core-rd" in the query string.
+		Discovery is performed by sending either a multicast or unicast GET request to /.well-known/core and including a Resource Type (rt) parameter <xref target="I-D.ietf-core-link-format"/> with the value "core.rd" in the query string.
+Likewise, a Resource Type parameter value of "core.rd-lookup" is used to discover the RD lookup interface.
 Upon success, the response will contain a payload with a link format entry for each RD discovered, with the URL indicating the root resource of the RD.
 When performing multicast discovery, the multicast IP address used will depend on the scope required and the multicast capabilities of the network (TBD if a specific multicast address should be defined for RDs).
 		</t>

 		<t>